Liver, Gastrointestinal Tract and Chronic GVHD

 - If weight loss is a problem, talk with a dietitian to develop a diet that will provide you with the calories, protein and nutrients you need to recover.
 You can also order the free brochure Eating Well, Living Well after Transplant.

-Click here to watch a video about Liver and GI GVHD.
+Click here to read a transcript of this video and download the slides.